-1. In recognition of academic achievement, graduates with superior grades will be designated as follows:
+In recognition of academic achievement, graduates with superior grades will be designated as follows:

-Cum LaudeMagna Cum LaudeSumma Cum Laude3.4 or above3.6 or above3.8 or above
+Cum Laude 3.4 or above 3.6 or above Summa Cum Laude 3.8 or above 3.8 or above

 - Recipients of the Valedictorian and Salutatorian awards are chosen by the faculty, primarily for high academic achievement. - 3.
 Recipients of the Delta Epsilon Chi Honour Society award are chosen by the faculty on the basis of having achieved a cumulative grade point average of not less than 3.3 and demonstrated an outstanding Christian character and leadership ability.
 This award is made available through the Association for Biblical Higher Education (ABHE).